Nanny Taxes in Washington State

 Paid Sick Leave

-Under the state’s paid sick law, virtually all Washington employers, including household employers, are required to provide paid sick leave to their workers.
+Under the state’s paid sick law, virtually all Washington employers, including household employers, must provide paid sick leave to their workers.

-Employees accrue a minimum of one hour of paid sick leave for every 40 hours worked.
+Employees accrue at least one hour of paid sick leave for every 40 hours worked.
 Paid sick leave must be provided to an employee regardless of their full-time, part-time, temporary, or seasonal status.
-All hours that an employee works must be counted towards accrual, regardless of how many hours they work in a given week or pay period, including overtime hours.
+All hours an employee works must be counted towards accrual, regardless of how many hours they work in a given week or pay period, including overtime hours.
 A new employee begins accruing paid sick leave on their first day of work.

-There is no cap on the amount of paid sick leave hours an employee can accrue within a year.
+There is no cap on paid sick leave hours an employee can accrue within a year.
 Unused paid sick leave balances of 40 hours or less must carry over from one year to the next.

-Employees must be allowed to use their accrued paid sick leave no more than 90 calendar days after they start work.
-After that, they must be allowed to use accrued paid sick leave in a manner consistent with normal payroll practices, but no more than 30 days after it is earned.
+Employees must be allowed to use their accrued paid sick leave no more than 90 calendar days after starting work.
+After that, they must be allowed to use accrued paid sick leave in a manner consistent with normal payroll practices but no more than 30 days after it is earned.

 Employers must record and credit accrued paid sick leave to an employee’s available balance during usual pay cycles (e.g., weekly, biweekly, semi-monthly, monthly, etc.).